awsdocs/aws-doc-sdk-examples/gov2/cloudwatch/README.md

 `go run CreateEnableMetricAlarmv2.go -n INSTANCE-NAME -i INSTANCE-ID -a ALARM-NAME`

-- _INSTANCE-NAME_ is the name of the EC2 instance for which the alarm is enabled.
+- _INSTANCE-NAME_ is the name of the Amazon Elastic Compute Cloud (Amazon EC2) instance for which the alarm is enabled.
-- _INSTANCE-ID_ is the ID of the EC2 instance for which the alarm is enabled.
+- _INSTANCE-ID_ is the ID of the Amazon EC2 instance for which the alarm is enabled.
 - _ALARM-NAME_ is the name of the alarm.

 The unit test accepts similar values in _config.json_.